Bootstrap for Lattice Yang-Mills theory: Prospects

 \section{Prospects}

 The bootstrap procedure proposed here has a clear perspective for improving our results and advancing towards the computation of interesting observables.
-For our current implementation at the cutoff \(L_{\mathrm{max}}=16\), every data point takes \(\backsim 20\) hours of CPU time for \(4D\), and only half an hour for \(3D\)~\footnote{All the SDPs are solved by MOSEK.\cite{mosek}}.
+In particular, by choosing objective functions other than $u_P$, one can hope to get a better estimate for all involved physical quantities.
+For our current implementation at \(L_{\mathrm{max}}=16\), every data point takes \(\backsim 20\) hours of CPU time for \(4D\), and only half an hour for \(3D\)~\footnote{All the SDPs are solved by MOSEK.\cite{mosek}}.
 First, we want to increase the cutoff to \(L_{\mathrm{max}}=20\) and even to \(L_{\mathrm{max}}=24\).
-This will certainly need the supercomputer power.
-From our current results, we expect a quick narrowing of our bounds to the accuracy comparable or even better than MC (without its toll of statistical and systematic errors).
-Furthermore, since in the 't~Hooft limit, we don't have internal fermion loops, we can try to find the quark condensate and hadron masses by simply summing up the WAs with the spinorial factors, for the relevant one- and two-point functions.
-The $1/N_c$ corrections (which might be good enough even for the physical $N_c=3$ case) seem to be not insurmountable tasks since they are subject to {\it linear} LEs~\cite{Migdal:1983qrz}, with coefficients given by solution of LE~\eqref{MMLE}.
+This will certainly need supercomputer power.
+From our current results, we expect a quick narrowing of our bounds to the accuracy comparable to, or even better than MC (without its toll of statistical and systematic errors).
+Furthermore, since in the 't~Hooft limit we don't have internal fermion loops, we can try to find the quark condensate and hadron masses by simply summing up the WAs with the spinorial factors for the relevant one- and two-point functions.
+The $1/N_c$ corrections (which might be small enough even for the physical $N_c=3$ case) seem to be not insurmountable tasks since they are subject to {\it linear} LEs~\cite{Migdal:1983qrz}, with coefficients given by the solution of LE~\eqref{MMLE}.
 One of such problems is the computation of glueball masses from the connected correlator of two small Wilson loops.
 One can also try to bootstrap directly the $N_c=3$ YM theory, where the absence of large factorization could be compensated by multiple functional relations between WAs, absent for $N_c=\infty$ case.

-The bootstrap algorithm we use can be possibly also improved.
-It is not sure whether choosing the plaquette average as the optimization objective function (providing the rigorous bounds) gives us the best estimate of all involved physical quantities.
-It may exist a better choice of the objective function for this purpose.
-This and many other possible improvements can make our bootstrap algorithm considerably more performant.